 In the current climate where the world of work has changed dramatically, we seem to be talking to more and more people looking to invest in garden office buildings as their new place to work from.
 Working from home has been on the rise for years, but in light of the coronavirus, it’s become more of a necessity.

-As you’ve probably heard first-hand, authorities and experts have said more than once over the past few weeks that the virus will transform the way we live, work and travel forever.
+As you’ve probably heard first-hand, authorities and experts have said more than once over the past year that the virus will transform the way we live, work and travel forever.
 Edmund King (the President of AA) predicts a permanent reduction in the demand for travel because people have learned during the crisis to use home-working technology.
-He recently told BBC News that the UK should be investing more in broadband than improved road/travel conditions because what this current crisis is showing us is that the majority of companies can continue working from home, more cost effectively and more efficiently.
+He told BBC News that the UK should be investing more in broadband than improved road/travel conditions because what this current crisis is showing us is that the majority of companies can continue working from home, more cost effectively and more efficiently.

 For anybody new to home working, the challenge is trying to create the right environment to still enable you to be productive, effective and focused on what you’ve been asked to do.
 It’s so easy to become distracted, lose focus and then struggle switching off that often the only solution is setting up a segregated work space that separates work from home.
 That’s where a garden office log cabin comes in, and here is our top 7 reasons why a garden office log cabin is a must: